JimmyChan233/CPEN321-MovieTier/documentation/Testing_And_Code_Review.md

 #### 2.1.2.
 Commit Hash Where Tests Run

-`550e586` - Latest commit with enhanced test documentation and scenario/test case specifications (M5-CodeStructure branch)
+`a254c62` - Latest commit on main branch with updated testing documentation and current stats

 #### 2.1.3.
 Explanation on How to Run the Tests